Galapagos travel Itineraries: how to make the most of your time in Ecuador’s Most Famous Islands

 Day 12 – Take a tour to the highlands

-You can hire a taxi and go visit the highlands, the treehouse, the juncos lake, El Garrapatero, and Puerto Chino, which is another beach where you can relax.
+You can hire a taxi and go visit the highlands, the treehouse, the Juncos lake, El Garrapatero, and Puerto Chino, which is another beach where you can relax.
 Make sure you agree with your taxi driver in advance about price and schedule.

 Day 13 – Snorkel and relax in Playa Loberia or take another tour